Chaetognatha: Fossil record

 Due to their soft bodies, chaetognaths fossilize poorly.
 Even so, several fossil chaetognath species have been described.
-Chaetognaths appear to have originated in the Cambrian Period.
-Complete body fossils have been formally described from the Lower Cambrian Maotianshan shales of Yunnan, China (Eognathacantha ercainella Chen & Huang and Protosagitta spinosa Hu) and the Middle Cambrian Burgess Shale of British Columbia (Oesia disjuncta Walcott), a view challenged by Conway Morris (2009).
+Chaetognaths first appear during the Cambrian Period.
+Complete body fossils have been formally described from the Lower Cambrian Maotianshan shales of Yunnan, China (Eognathacantha ercainella Chen & Huang and Protosagitta spinosa Hu) and the Middle Cambrian Burgess Shale of British Columbia (Capinatator praetermissus.)
+A Cambrian stem-group chaetognath, Timorebestia, first described in 2024, was much larger than modern species, showing that chaetognaths occupied different roles in marine ecosystems compared to today.
 A more recent chaetognath, Paucijaculum samamithion Schram, has been described from the Mazon Creek biota from the Pennsylvanian of Illinois.
+The enigmatic Nectocaris, documented from the Burgess Shale since 1910 and described in 1976, has been recognized as a stem-chateognath in 2025.

 Chaetognaths were thought possibly to be related to some of the animals grouped with the conodonts.
 The conodonts themselves, however, have been shown to be dental elements of vertebrates.
 It is now thought that protoconodont elements (e.g., Protohertzina anabarica Missarzhevsky, 1973), are probably grasping spines of chaetognaths rather than teeth of conodonts.
 Previously chaetognaths in the Early Cambrian were only suspected from these protoconodont elements, but the more recent discoveries of body fossils have confirmed their presence then.
+There is evidence that chaetognaths were important components of the oceanic food web already in the Early Cambrian.

+Internal phylogeny

+Below is a consensus evolutionary tree of extant Chaetognatha, based on both morphological and molecular data, as of 2021.

+History

+The first known description of a chaetognath has been published by Dutch naturalist Martinus Slabber in the 1770s; he also coined the name "arrow worm".
+The zoologist Henri Marie Ducrotay de Blainville also briefly mentioned probable chaetognaths but he understood them as pelagic mollusks.
+The first description of a currently accepted species of chaetognath, Sagitta bipunctata, is from 1827.
+Among the early zoologists describing arrow worms, there is Charles Darwin, who took notes about them during the voyage of the Beagle and in 1844 dedicated a paper to them.
+In the following year, August David Krohn published an early anatomical description of Sagitta bipunctata.